 Program 3:00pm - 4:30pm (incl.
 Q&A)

-Tickets available via sponsorship only
+Tickets available via sponsorship or special invitation only

 Moderator: Dave Miller, OPB’s “Think Out Loud”

 Sonia Manzano, Multiple Emmy Award-winning actress; "Maria" on Sesame Street, 1971 - 2015

 Dr. Amy Stoeber, Child and Adolescent Psychologist